Notice to Employees

 Be There!
 Many of our events have relatively small teams, and each scheduled person is important.
 You must give EPS 24 hours notice if you will not be able to fill a shift you have already confirmed.
-If you do not show up for a scheduled shift that you have already confirmed, we will not hire you for other events.
+If you do not show up for a confirmed scheduled shift, we will not hire you for other events.
 There is no grace period for no-shows.

-Arrive early at the job site to have time to park, etc., be properly attired, and be ready with tool or whatever in hand at your scheduled start time.
+Arrive early at the job site to have time to park, be properly attired, and be ready with tools in hand at your scheduled start time.
 You can sign in up to 15 minutes before the scheduled start of your shift.
 We work in teams.
 Arriving late or starting early on your own disrupts the team.

 Bring ID.
 If you have not worked for EPS before, we will need to see your ID as specified on DHS form I-9.
 If possible, complete your paperwork before you arrive.
 Otherwise, plan to arrive 30 minutes prior to your scheduled start time to fill out your paperwork.

 Venue Access Some of our event venues have strict security policies.
 Venues are federal facilities, and federal (rather than state or local) laws apply.
 Absolutely no drugs are allowed on site, including but not limited to medically prescribed marijuana.
 Government issued ID may be required to enter a venue, and you may need to wear your ID in such a way that it shows at all times.
-Weapons are not permitted on your person nor in your vehicle; leave them at home.
-Tools are permitted if required for your job.
+Weapons are not permitted, either on your person or in your vehicle.
+Leave them at home.
+Tools are permitted, if required for your job.
 Persons and vehicles are subject to search.